LennieCodes/OkHighlight/README.md

 # OkHighlight

-A work in progress chrome extension that will highlight keywords found on an okcupid profile.
+A Chrome Extension for highlighting keywords found in user profiles on OkCupid.